Legal status of transgender people: Brazil

-In 1971, Dr. Roberto Farina performed the first male-to-female gender-affirming surgery in Brazil.
+In 1971, Roberto Farina performed the first male-to-female gender-affirming surgery in Brazil.
 Changing legal gender assignment in Brazil is legal according to the Superior Court of Justice of Brazil, as stated in a decision rendered on 17 October 2009.

-And in 2008, Brazil's public health system started providing free sexual reassignment operations in compliance with a court order.
+In 2008, Brazil's public health system started providing free sexual reassignment operations in compliance with a court order.
 Federal prosecutors had argued that sexual reassignment surgery was covered under a constitutional clause guaranteeing medical care as a basic right.
 Patients must be at least 18 years old and diagnosed as transsexuals with no other personality disorders, and must undergo psychological evaluation with a multidisciplinary team for at least two years, begins with 16 years old.
 The national average is of 100 surgeries per year, according to the Ministry of Health of Brazil.

-In December 2020, a bill was introduced that defines biological sex as the only factor in determining gender.
+In December 2020, a bill was introduced that defines biological sex at birth as the only factor in determining gender.